SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Widget "Asset alarms"

-Show all assets who have a critical alarm.
+Show all objects who have a critical alarm.
 There are no additional parameters to configure.

 ### Widget "Asset count"